easytarget/MQ-Pro-IO/README.md

 # MangoPI MQ Pro (single core allwinner D1 risc-v based Pi Zero clone)
 Investigating the MangoPi MQ pro's IO capabilities when running Ubuntu 24.4.

+## Install
+There is no specific image provided by Ubuntu for the MQ PRO, but they *do* provide an image for the 'AllWinner Nezha' that installs and boots on the MQ Pro.

-- Using the 'AllWinner Nezha' Ubuntu image (compatible with the MQ pro) from: https://ubuntu.com/download/risc-v
+- Download the 'AllWinner Nezha' Ubuntu image (compatible with the MQ pro) from: https://ubuntu.com/download/risc-v
+- Follow the instructions linked there to create a SD/TF card image and boot the MQ Pro using it.
+- WAIT!
+  - First boot is super-slow, it may take 10+ mins before you see anything on the HDMI console.
+  - If you have a USB-Serial adapter you can follow the boot via the serial console (`UART0` on the GPIO connector)
+- Eventually you can log in (`ubuntu`,`ubuntu`) and will be guided through changing password etc.
+- TODO: Wifi Setup
+- Run `apt update` then `apt upgrade` and install whatever else you need.

+The only thing not working out of the box is Bluetooth; this requires a Device Tree modification to fix.
+See below.

+I did try installing XFCE, it took 1+ hrs to log in and get a totally unusable desktop, the GPU support is obviously not there yet.
+Fortunately I have no plans to use a desktop.
+- The HDMI/USB kbd and mouse console works well, install `gpm` to get a working mouse in it.
+I was able to attach and use a bluetooth kbd+mouse with no issues.

 My MQ PRO is connected to a Waveshare LORA hat, I want to make it work but the default Nezha device tree conflicts with some of the pins my HAT uses.
-So I decided to 'fix' this be putting a better device tree on my MQ PRO
+So I decided to 'fix' this be putting a better device tree on it.

+# Device Trees
+TODO:

+general explanation,

+links to the ones I have (hint: look in ./device-tree in this repo)

+document the trees I have made and provide

+work out how to make this all permanent and able to survive a kernel upgrade.

 ## Allwinner D1 GPIO pins
 The **D1** SOC runs at 3v3, and you must not exceed this on any of the GPIO pins.
 The drive current is also very limited, a maximum of 4mA on any individual pin, and 6mA total across a bank of pins (eg the 12 pins in the `*PB*` bank combined cannot draw more than 6mA!).